Aakash-kaushik/useful_scripts/README.md

 ## Some useful python scripts

-- This will be updated and well documented in the future.
+- We will try to update and document things in the future.
 - Feel free to contribute by opening a Pull Request.